Two-loop QCD corrections to the $V\to q\bar{q}g$ helicity amplitudes with axial-vector couplings: The helicity amplitudes

 We are now ready to build the helicity amplitudes for a standard model vector boson $V$ connecting a $q\bar{q}g$ system and to a lepton-antilepton pair.
 We write the coupling of the vector boson $V$ to two fermions $f_1 f_2$ in the two equivalent ways

 where clearly

 and for the three types of vector bosons we have

-In the formulas above, $\theta_w$ is the Weinberg angle, $I_3$ is the third component of the weak isospin and in all formulas the charges $e_i$ are measured in terms of the fundamental electric charge $e>0$.
+In the formulas above $\alpha$ is the electroweak coupling constant, $\theta_w$ is the Weinberg angle, $I_3 = \pm 1/2$ is the third component of the weak isospin and in all formulas the charges $e_i$ are measured in terms of the fundamental electric charge $e>0$.
 Moreover, $\epsilon_{f_1,f_2}=1$ if $f_1 \neq f_2$ but belonging to the same isospin doublet and zero otherwise.
 Finally, we write the propagator of the vector boson $V$ of momentum $q$ and mass $m_V$ as $P_{\mu \nu}(q,m_V)$, whose expression in Lorentz gauge reads

 with

 From (\ref{eq:ewvertex}), we can immediately read off the coupling factors of all non-singlet contributions: $v^V_{f_1 f_2}$ for the vector form factors and $a^V_{f_1 f_2}$ for the axial-vector form factors.
 Consequently, when re-casting the form factors into helicity amplitudes, we expect each amplitude for a specific quark helicity to contain a linear combination of vector and axial-vector form factors.